How To Help A Gambling Addict

 The way out of addiction begins with reconnecting.
 By making reality more meaningful, the escape becomes less attractive.
 The result?
 The urge to escape will decrease.

-Gambling is not what the person is addicted to; it’s the escape from reality that’s the actual addiction.
+Gambling is not what the person is addicted to; the escape from reality is the actual addiction.
+Read the article, why do people gamble for more information.

 Gambling is nothing but their preferred way to escape.